16 Top-Rated Beaches in Spain

 The beach is golden brown with a gentle slope towards the sea.
 There are many beach clubs that rent beach chairs and umbrellas and have their own little fenced-off areas.

 The Hotel Riu Palace Maspalomas overlooks the incredible dunes of Maspalomas (and the ocean beyond), which look like a Martian landscape.
-The luxury resort is open year-round (some Canary Islands hotels close for the winter) and is located within a huge oasis of gardens, about a 15-minute walk from the beach.
+The adults-only luxury resort is open year-round (some Canary Islands hotels close for the winter) and is located within a huge oasis of gardens, about a 15-minute walk from the beach.

 4. Bogatell, Barcelona